A.

 Incorrect- He advised to do it by me.

 Correct- He advised me to do it.
-But if these are used in Passive Voice, then they are followed by To +V,.
+But if these are used in Passive Voice,

 For example,